-HONOLULU (AP) — A Hawaii judge has declared a mistrial after jurors said they're at an impasse in determining whether a federal agent is guilty of murder in the early-morning shooting of a customer at a McDonald's restaurant in Waikiki.
+HONOLULU (AP) — A Hawaii jury says it is at an impasse in trying to determine whether a federal agent is guilty of murder after shooting and killing a man at a Waikiki McDonald's in 2011.

-The 29-year-old Deedy of Arlington, Va., is charged with second-degree murder in the death of 23-year-old Kollin Elderts.
+Deedy is charged with second-degree murder in the death of Kollin Elderts.

 Deedy has maintained he was acting in self-defense and protecting others when he shot and killed Elderts in the McDonald's restaurant while off-duty.
 The prosecution has claimed Deedy was intoxicated and inexperienced.

 The 29-year-old agent from Arlington, Va., was in Honolulu to help with security for the Asia-Pacific Economic Cooperation summit.